 Due to the development works at the Inn, the access to the Library has changed.
 Please CLICK HERE for a map.
+If you require access to the Library via the lift, please contact us as far in advance as possible.

 The Library is principally a modern working legal reference library for use by any member of Lincoln’s Inn and by the Bar as a whole.
 It is staffed by experienced and qualified law librarians, who are always willing to help members and barristers whether in person or by phone or email.
 As well as providing a full range of legal databases, it prides itself on the depth of its traditional printed collections.
 The Library also works in close collaboration with the libraries of the other Inns of Court, so that our collections and services complement each other.